jjatria/AI-FANN/README.md

 means that the final neural network will consist of a number of hidden layers with one shortcut connected neuron in each.

-For methods suporting ordinary, or fixed topology training, see the [Training](#training) section above.
+For methods supporting ordinary, or fixed topology training, see the [Training](#training) section above.

 ### cascade-train